I. Y-R Divisions

 Platinum: 5,000 miles in the Combined division — award is a medal.

-Who’s Who: the top five Platinum riders in each division — award is plaque and mention in UltraCycling.
+Who’s Who: the top five Platinum riders in each division – award is plaque (or medallion if desired) and mention in our Social Media accounts and online magazine if available.

-Standings: are published in UltraCycling throughout the year and on this site.
+Standings: are published daily on this website: on this site.
 In addition, Y-R participants can receive standings updates via e-mail.
 To be added to the distribution list please Contact Year Rounder News Team

 IV.
 Organized Rides